 Loved by learners at thousands of companies

-Gain a 360° overview of how to explore and use Power BI to build impactful reports.
-In this course, you’ll go from zero to hero, as you discover how to use this popular business intelligence platform through hands-on exercises.
-You’ll first learn how to confidently load and transform data using Power Query and the importance of data models, before diving into creating visualizations using Power BI’s drag-and-drop functionality.
-You’ll also learn how to drill-down into reports and make your reports fully interactive.
-Lastly, you'll level-up your skills using DAX formulas (Data Analysis Expressions) to create customized calculated columns and fields to better analyze your data.
-Get started now.
+Gain a 360° overview of exploring and using Power BI to build impactful reports.
+In this course, you’ll go from zero to hero as you discover how to use this popular business intelligence platform through hands-on exercises.
+Before diving into creating visualizations using Power BI's drag-and-drop functionality, you’ll first learn how to confidently load and transform data using Power Query and the importance of data models.
+You’ll also learn to drill down into reports and make your reports fully interactive.
 You've got the power!